 Our visions of the future are dominated by the interests of a few large technology companies.
 We’re not saying they’re wrong, but we’d like to provide balancing perspectives - examining data, privacy, AI, access, from a non-commercial, socially responsible point of view.
 We’re technologists but we understand and care about more than technology.
 We can help our leaders deliver better digital policy, help everyone get the skills they need to thrive in the new economy and help us all understand the new issues we face every day.

 As we identify emerging challenges we’ll quickly build prototypes to explore possible answers.
 Once we’ve found something that works we’ll find partners to help create change at every level.
 And use our communications channels and networks to influence the decision makers that matter and make those ideas mainstream.

-You can read about our progress and learnings - both successes and failures - on our blog.
+You can read about our progress on our blog.

 Doteveryone's principal partners are: